obamwonyi/bitcoin_transaction_verification_system/guidelines.md

 - Since multiple tasks are running concurrently, you may need to implement proper synchronization mechanisms to avoid race conditions or data corruption.
 - Use Python's `asyncio` locks, semaphores, or other synchronization primitives to control access to shared resources, such as the dictionary of valid transactions.

-By following this asynchronous approach, you can take advantage of concurrent execution, potentially improving the overall performance of your solution.
-However, keep in mind that asynchronous programming can introduce additional complexity, and you'll need to handle potential exceptions, errors, and edge cases appropriately.

-Remember to document your approach, implementation details, and any challenges you faced in the `SOLUTION.md` file, as per the assignment requirements.